foxcpp/maddy/docs/tutorials/setting-up.md

 looking for PhpMyAdmin on your blog). fail2ban can help you get rid of them by temporary blocking offending IPs.

-1. Install the fail2ban package using your distribution package manager For Debian-based distributions:
+1. Install the fail2ban package and the python systemd module using your distribution package manager For Debian-based distributions:
 ```
-apt-get install fail2ban
+apt-get install fail2ban python3-systemd
 ```

 2. build.sh already installed necessary jail configuration files, but you have to